Decentralized-ID/decentralized-id.github.io/_posts/literature/2018-12-21-self-sovereign-identity.md

 This directory was born from [/WebOfTrustInfo/self-sovereign-identity](https://github.com/WebOfTrustInfo/self-sovereign-identity), the original SSI repository.

-In my opinion, the best overall article on the subject is still Christopher Allen's rallying cry: [The Path to Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).
-Christopher did an outstanding job of outlining the history of internet identity standards, and introduces [10 Principles of Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md), currently in revision.
+In my opinion, the best overall article on the subject is still Christopher Allen's [The Path to Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).
+Christopher did a great job outlining the history of internet identity standards, and introduces [10 Principles of Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md), currently in revision.

 However, considerable additional material has been created on the subject since then, including some helpful criticism on the principles.
-Some of initial thoughts have been organized in [evolution-of-ssi](evolution-of-ssi/).
+Some of initial thoughts have been organized in [evolution-of-ssi](/literature/self-sovereign-identity/evolution-of-ssi/).

 Then I realized that I should make a more complete survey of the subject, if I want to be thorough.
 So now I'm collecting as much SSI info as I can, and organizing it here.
 Once I've completed a review of existing literature on the subject, I'll put it into a google shared doc to encourage further participation.